-Fig D Block colourways Numbers indicate the fabrics used (see Fig A)
+Fig D Block colourways

+The large numbers indicate the fabrics used (see Fig A)

 Making a Block

 7 All of the blocks are made the same way and Block 1 is shown in detail.
 For the block piecing, each block has two half-square triangle units and one unit with corner triangles, so make these units first.